ilovepjs/Earthporn/README.md

   - git clone https://github.com/ilovepjs/earthporn.git
   - cd earthporn
-  - pip install requirements.txt
+  - pip install -r requirements.txt
   - python manage.py runserver
   - Go to 127.0.0.1:8000

 **To fetch new images**:

-  *NOTE*:

-  This does not need to be done as there are already images but it can be used to add more.
+  *NOTE*:  This does not need to be done as there are already images but it can be used to add more.

   - python manage.py fetch_images